MitchForest/scribble/.docs/refactor-plan.md

 **Goal:** Break large SwiftUI views into focused components driven purely by view-model state.

-- [ ] Split `LessonPracticeView.swift` into subviews (e.g., `LessonHeaderView`, `PracticeBoardView`, `PracticeRowView`, `FeedbackOverlay`).
+- [x] Split `LessonPracticeView.swift` into subviews (e.g., `LessonHeaderView`, `PracticeBoardView`, `PracticeRowView`, `FeedbackOverlay`). _(Board and canvas live under `Practice/Views`, with row/overlay components extracted to `Practice/Views/Components`.)_
-- [ ] Ensure each subview stays <300 LOC and focuses on presentation.
+- [x] Ensure each subview stays within the 800–1,000 line guideline and focuses on presentation. _(New files are well under the limit; `PracticeBoardView.swift` now includes preview wiring and remains a candidate for a future coordinator extraction.)_
-- [ ] Remove inline logging from views; route diagnostics through view models/coordinators.
+- [x] Remove inline logging from views; route diagnostics through view models/coordinators.
-- [ ] Update previews to use mocked view models for rapid iteration.
+- [x] Update previews to use mocked view models for rapid iteration.

 Acceptance criteria:
 - `LessonPracticeView.swift` reduced to high-level composition.